hoavu-cs/Zapp-Brannigan-Chess-Engine/README.md

 A UCI chess engine based on random walk.
-Main idea: alpha-beta search but move ordering is decided probabilistically based on previous iteration of iterative deepening.
+Main idea: alpha-beta search but move ordering is decided probabilistically.
 Let's have some fun.